UnarineL/task_tracker_app/README.md

-# Task-Tracker-App
+# Task Tracker App

 ## Introduction
-Welcome to the React Task Board application!
+Welcome to the React Task Tracker application!
 This application helps you manage your tasks efficiently by providing a user-friendly interface to add, edit, filter, and sort tasks based on various criteria.

 ## Features
 Task Management: Add new tasks, edit existing tasks, and delete tasks.